 Serious and repeated lease violations will include, but not be limited to, nonpayment of rent, disturbance of neighbors, destruction of property, or living or housekeeping habits that cause damage to the unit or premises and criminal activity.
-Generally, the criteria to be used is whether the reason for the eviction was through no fault of the tenant or guests.
+Generally, the criterion to be used is whether the reason for the eviction was through no fault of the tenant or guests.
+Any incidents of, or criminal activity related to, domestic violence, dating violence, sexual assault or stalking will not be construed as serious or repeated lease violations by the victim [24 CFR 5.2005(c)(1)].